 The eastern pavilion holds the master wing and den/media room, which has a bar, complete with a Sub-Zero refrigerator and ice maker.

-The master bedroom has an ocean view thanks to a wall of glass, and features his and hers walk-in closets and bathrooms, both with showers and radiant heat.
+The master bedroom has an ocean view thanks to a wall of glass and features his and hers walk-in closets and bathrooms, both with showers and radiant heat.
 The bathroom belonging to the lady of the house also holds a soaking tub.
 The European-inspired interiors were designed by Julia Roth.

-Over on the western side of the house, the pavilion offers a two-tiered compilation of five-bedroom suites, a recreational room, cabana bathroom and a four-car garage with radiant heat.
+Over on the western side of the house, the pavilion offers a two-tiered compilation of five-bedroom suites, a recreational room, a cabana bathroom and a four-car garage with radiant heat.

 A separate staircase takes you to an expansive, sun-filled gym that overlooks the grounds.
 A spa bathroom with steam and sauna are there for post-workout relaxation.
 There is also a large room with the golf simulator that could be repurposed as a screening room.
-Two staff suites and storage garage complete the floor.
-A striking entry atrium with an elevator and floating staircase bring you back upstairs.
+Two staff suites and a storage garage complete the floor.
+A striking entry atrium with an elevator and floating staircase brings you back upstairs.

-Outside, there is a covered outdoor Danver kitchen with Lynx appliances, including a 60-inch grill, refrigerator, and ice maker.
+Outside, there is a covered outdoor Danver kitchen with Lynx appliances, including a 60-inch grill, refrigerator, and icemaker.
 A dining room table and living room also fit under the expansive outdoor space.
 There are exterior heaters making it usable even in the colder months.

 Other amenities include a Crestron Electronics-controlled environment augmented by Lutron, automatic shades, Sonos and a whole house generator.

 The “eccentrically shaped” ipé deck and 72-foot, heated pool and spa — with a waterfall edge — are elevated for views of the ocean while swimming.
 Stairs lead to the grassy areas and a private walkway over the dune, which was rebuilt and recontoured by LaGuardia Design Group, leads to the beach.
-Overgrowth and non-native planting was eliminated to protect the house and enhance ocean views.
+Overgrowth and non-native planting were eliminated to protect the house and enhance ocean views.
 Low-maintenance native bayberry shrubs were planted in the dune, while large specimens were planted against the pool wall.

 “For 115 Beach Lane, we created a landscape that spoke to the windward beach on the south, ocean-facing side, and created a more lush formal garden on the north, leeward side of the house,” the designers said.
 Existing Hawthorne trees were reclaimed and planted on the west side, and on the northern side of the house, an allée of Chinese Elm trees were planted to provide shade.